hertzmann/hertzmann.github.io/_posts/2020-10-05-art-is-a-process.md

 <center>
 <img src="../../../images/ipad_paintings/bear-gray.jpg" alt="Bear drawing with gray background">
 </center>
-It's not just the unexpected transparency; this might not be the best example, but the lighting is also off for this background.
+This isn't the best example, but both the transparency and color/lighting don't match any more.

 Medium and background color are two choices that seem incidental, and yet completely change the outcome of the drawing.
 And the whole process is a sequence of these kinds of choices, each of which drives the painting toward a different final outcome.
 It's like a Choose Your Own Adventure Novel or a chaos theory experiment where small decisions early in the process will lead to utterly different results in the end.